Online Engineering Programs in Virginia

 Master of Science in Engineering Management – Liberty University

-Liberty University offers an online master of science in engineering management program helping students develop advanced engineering knowledge and business skills needed for navigating and overcoming the challenges in leading an engineering focussed business.
+Liberty University offers an online master of science in engineering management program that helps students develop advanced engineering knowledge and business skills needed for navigating and overcoming the challenges of leading an engineering-focussed business.
 Students in this program will have the option to choose between leadership and project management areas of study.

-Comprising 30 credit-hours, the program includes courses such as systems engineering, law for engineers, operations management, strategic planning, risk management, and quality management, among others.
+Consisting of 30 credits, the program includes courses such as systems engineering; law for engineers; operations management; strategic planning; risk management; and quality management, among others.

 For admission to the program, applicants need a regionally or nationally accredited bachelor’s degree in an engineering discipline, a grade point average of 3.0, official college transcripts, and proof of English proficiency for international students.